Is There Any Such Thing as a "Friendly Divorce?"

-When parents fear losing relationship with their children, or are concerned they will be controlled by the other parent through their children, whether you are married or have children outside of a legal marriage, the battle is on!
+When parents fear losing relationship with their children, or are concerned they will be controlled by the other parent through their children, the battle is on!
 It does not have to be a battle!
 Custody battles are not only expensive; they are destructive.
-Once involved in custody litigation, the chances of parents cooperatively working together once the litigation is over is not likely.
-The trust between parents will be destroyed, and children are left with two adversarial parents.
+The chances of parents cooperatively working together once litigation is unlikely.
+Parents will be at opposite ends of the table and trust between parents is destroyed.
+Children are left with two adversarial parents.

-Mediation is a confidential process that helps parents make decisions that impact their lives and the lives of their children.
+Mediation is a confidential process that helps parents make decisions that impact their family life.
 A mediator is a trained third-party neutral experienced in court processes and issues of divorce, custody and parenting time.
-Our mediator is also trained in parenting coordination and has over 25 years of experience in the field of mediation and parenting custodial conflicts.
+We specialize in helping working with parents to resolve parenting time, custody, and co-parenting challenges through mediation and education.

 IMPACT PARENT EDUCATION for Divorce and Separating Parents (IPE)